Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 - No audio uploads, ever

-- Local transcription with WhisperKit
+- Local transcription with NVIDIA Parakeet

-- EU-only summarisation with Gemini
+- On-device summarisation with Apple MLX

 - Notes appear in Apple Notes automatically

 Your meeting audio has never been this private.
-That's not a marketing claim — it's an architectural fact.
+That's not a marketing claim.
+It's an architectural fact.